-Perhaps not surprisingly, some European conveyor belt manufacturers have chosen to ignore this legal requirement, either completely or at least partially, because of the impact on production costs.
 Manufacturers located outside of EU member states and the UK are not, of course, subject to the regulations.
 Neither are they subject to EU regulation concerning Persistent Organic Pollutants (POPs).
-This means that they are free to use unregulated raw materials even though those same materials may be entirely prohibited or at least have strict usage limitations within the European community.
-Although manufacturers located outside of EU member states are not subject to the regulations, those who import belts from outside of Europe ARE responsible for the application of REACH regulation, leaving the actual manufacturers free of responsibility and the consequences.
-As I will explain a little later, this raises a huge question mark in terms of accuracy of reporting.
+This provides them with an open door because they are free to use unregulated raw materials even though those same materials may be entirely prohibited or at least have strict usage limitations within the European community.